 3. Receiving Gifts

-If her primary love language is receiving gifts, then consider gifting your laboring partner a push present or any token of appreciation during labor or after she gives birth.
+If her primary love language is receiving gifts, consider gifting your laboring partner a push present or any token of appreciation during labor or after giving birth.
 Some sweet gifts ideas that you can give her are: